4AD: History

 The label's deal with Warner Bros.
 Records in the United States in 1992 would start the beginning of a new phase in 4AD history.
 New signings that year included American underground acts Kendra Smith, Tarnation, Air Miami and The Amps.
-The following year Watts-Russell started a sub-label, Guernica, who would release records by Unrest, That Dog, and Bettie Serveert.
+The following year Watts-Russell started a sub-label, Guernica, which would release records by Unrest, That Dog, and Bettie Serveert.

 In 1999, Watts-Russell sold his share in 4AD back to the Beggars Group (as it had by then become), but the label continued to release music and add new artists to its roster.
 Simon Halliday took control of the label at the end of 2007.
 Immediate successes were Bon Iver's critically lauded debut For Emma, Forever Ago (CAD 2809) and Dear Science by Brooklyn's TV on the Radio (CAD 2821).
 In 2008, the Beggars Group re-aligned itself so that several labels, including Beggars Banquet itself, were folded up on to the 4AD label.
 Bands including The National were moved to 4AD as a part of this merger.
 In 2009, the label released, amongst others, St. Vincent's second record Actor (CAD 2919) and Camera Obscura's My Maudlin Career.
 The following year, 4AD saw the release of The National's High Violet and acclaimed albums from Ariel Pink's Haunted Graffiti, Blonde Redhead and Deerhunter.

 In the next three years, 4AD oversaw new releases from Scott Walker, Bon Iver, Iron & Wine, and Tune-Yards, whilst also expanded its roster with a number of beats and electronic acts in the shape of acts including Purity Ring and Grimes, with the latter releasing one of the best received albums of 2012.
 Additional signings to the label include bEEdEEgEE, of Gang Gang Dance, Lo-Fang, and British producer SOHN.
 At the start of 2014, the label also announced the additions of Future Islands and Merchandise, followed by D.D Dumbo.

 In 2015, the label released critically lauded albums by Deerhunter and Grimes, amongst others.
 The following year, the label and The National landed their first UK No. 1 record with Sleep Well Beast.
 Latest signings to the roster include Aldous Harding and British band Dry Cleaning.

 In April 2021, the label released Bills & Aches & Blues, a compilation album featuring bands from 4AD covering songs the label had released over its 40 years.